10 Common Questions from Children with Grief

 4. What happens now that they have died?

 It can be helpful to ask them if they want to be there for any of these events.
 If they do, find out if they want to participate in any way such as doing a speech, singing a song, picking out music, or picking out flowers.
 It might also be helpful to ask if they would like someone there just for them for extra support.
+When picking that support person, be sure it is someone who would not mind leaving in the middle of the event and someone that you would feel comfortable with the child being with.

 Back to the Top